jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-10-FBF-Uncle-Claude.md

 ![Alt Text][im05]

 Yuck!
-That reconstructed signal is *nothing* like the original.
-Incidentally, this is the exact phenomenon that makes wheels or helicopter rotors seem to spin slow, or backwards, or [not at all](https://www.youtube.com/watch?v=R-IVw8OKjvQ).
+That reconstructed signal is *not* like the original.
+Incidentally, this is the exact phenomenon that makes wheels or helicopter rotors seem to spin slowly, or backwards, or [not at all](https://www.youtube.com/watch?v=R-IVw8OKjvQ) in video.

 I changed the sample width to two seconds (a sampling rate of 512 Hz) and see how much more faithfully it captures the signal: